LAW AND SOCIO-TECHNICAL CHANGE 15th Conference of the Legal Research Network

 The Call for Papers can be found here.

-The tentative programme of the 2023 Network Conference on Law and socio-technical change can be found here.
+The Programme of the 2023 Network Conference on Law and socio-technical change can be found here.